teamcfadvance/cfstatic/full-guide.md

 </cfscript>
 {% endhighlight %}

-#### Including non existent packages or files
+#### The throwOnMissing argument / Including non existent packages or files

+The `throwOnMissing` argument is not required and will default to whatever the [configuration](#configuration) option, `throwOnMissingInclude`, is set to.
+The default, production ready setting is `false` (no errors will be thrown).
+If true, an error will be thrown if you attempt to include a resource that does not exist.

-If you attempt to include a package or file that does not exist, CfStatic will *not* throw an error.
-This is to allow you to create dynamic includes based on any rules you like.
+By setting this option to `false`, or simply sticking with the default, CfStatic will *not* throw an error when you attempt to include a resource that does not exist.
+This allows you to create dynamic includes based on any rules you like.
 For instance, you might want to try to include page specific css when it is available, something like:

 {% highlight cfm %}
 <cfscript>
- // where request.pageName is some variable set by your application: cfStatic.include('/css/pageSpecific/#request.pageName#/');
+// where request.pageName is some variable set by your application: cfStatic.include(
+      resource       = '/css/pageSpecific/#request.pageName#/'
+    , throwOnMissing = false
+);
 </cfscript>

 {% endhighlight %}

-You can then include page specific css simply by creating a directory of css files with the appropriate name.
+You can then include page specific css by convention; creating directories and files that match the naming convention of your pages / modules / framework events, etc.

+*Prior to **0.7.0**, the `throwOnMissing` argument was not available and CfStatic would never throw an error on missing include.*

 #### Don't worry about the order